Vasu77df/mkosi-immutable-ubuntu-build/README.md

 ```

 - `image.initrd` is the uncompressed initrd
-- The other artifacts you see have been explained in the `[Output]` sub-section of the mkosi.conf section, hop over there to learn more about it there.

 # Future work.
 - Look into building a custom initrd and supplying it to the build using `Initrd`
 - With a custom initrd define an overlay scheme with persistent partition or a tmpfs.
-- Make the image actually work i.e networking users etc.
 - Add options of disk encryption and verity,
 - Add options for measured boot.
 # Some really good references;